Annual Appropriations Should “Hit the Target”

 The Harbor Maintenance Tax is a fee collected from users of the maritime transportation system in order to fund the Army Corps of Engineers’ operation and maintenance activities.
 In the Great Lakes, these activities include regular dredging of harbors, maintenance of breakwaters, and operation of the Soo Locks.
-Despite the fact that adequate revenue is being collected (approximately $1.7 billion annually), Congress has restricted spending on harbor maintenance due to budgetary constraints.
+Despite the fact that adequate revenue is being collected (approximately $1.7 billion annually), over the last two decades Congress has restricted spending on harbor maintenance due to budgetary constraints.
 The result is crumbling infrastructure and harbors choked with sand and silt.
-In the Great Lakes region there is a $200 million dredging backlog.
-Breakwaters need $250 million in repairs, and the Soo Locks require $115.5 million in upgrades.
+In the Great Lakes region there is a $150 million dredging backlog.
+Breakwaters and other navigation structures need $300 million in repairs, and the Soo Locks require $73 million in upgrades.

-The Water Resources Reform and Development Act (WRRDA) called for full use of harbor maintenance tax revenue and laid out incrementally larger spending targets between FY2015-25.
-Congress should appropriate $1.25 billion in the FY2017 Energy and Water Development Appropriations Bill to step-up spending for the Corps of Engineers’ operation and maintenance activities and move toward full use of the Harbor Maintenance Tax.
+The 2014 Water Resources Reform and Development Act (WRRDA) called for full use of harbor maintenance tax revenue and laid out incrementally larger spending targets between FY2015-25.
+Congress should hit the target established in Section 2101 of WRRDA and provide at least $1.67 billion in the FY2021 Energy and Water Development Appropriations Bill to fund the Corps of Engineers’ operation and maintenance activities.

-The FY2017 budget provides $5.9 million to rehabilitate Soo Lock infrastructure – a shortfall of $8.25 million compared to the amount needed.
-Congress should provide adequate funds in the Fiscal Year 2017 Energy and Water Development Appropriations Bill to ensure continuation of the Soo Lock Asset Renewal Program.
+The FY2021 budget provides no funds to rehabilitate Soo Lock infrastructure.
+However, the Corps estimates that it could deploy up to $34.27 million next year.
+Congress and the Administration should provide $34.27 million in the Fiscal Year 2021 Energy and Water Development Appropriations Bill and FY2021 workplan to ensure continuation of the Soo Lock Asset Renewal Program.

 Great Lakes Breakwater Reconstruction